-- A VPN outside of 5, 9 and 14 Eyes jurisdiction.
+- A VPN outside of Five-, Nine-, and 14-Eyes alliances jurisdictions

 CyberGhost is probably not for you if you want…

-Overall, I think CyberGhost is a decent service, especially for those who are new to VPNs.
+Overall, CyberGhost is a great service, especially for those who are new to VPNs.
 But picking the best service is all about your needs.
 Does CyberGhost check your boxes?

 Since CyberGhost is one of the most popular VPNs, many people are curious about it.
 Well, we’ve compiled your questions and we’ve got answers.